 Iterated admissibility is not the only plausible procedure for cautious reasoning, however.
 Consider again the example above.
 If firm 2 would indeed believe that firm 1 makes production choice Y, which is what iterated admissibility requires, then choice y would actually be better for firm 2 than choice z.
 So given that firm 1 believes that firm 2 believes that firm 1 will do the choice that iterated admissibility requires, one could argue that firm 1 should deem y infinitely more likely than z, and not infinitely less likely, as iterated admissibility imposes.
-Hence, by applying the procedure of iterated admissibility one may along the way impose conditions on lexicographic beliefs which need not be convincing given the prescriptions that this procedure ends up providing.
+Hence, by applying the procedure of iterated admissibility one may along the way impose conditions on beliefs which need not be convincing given the prescriptions that this procedure ends up providing.
+Such problems with iterated admissibility were already pointed out, discussed and analyzed by Samuelson (1992).

-The concept of proper rationalizability (Schuhmacher, 1999; Asheim, 2001) takes a different viewpoint.
+The concept of proper rationalizability (Schuhmacher 1999; Asheim 2001) takes a different viewpoint.
 The key condition is that a player i should deem a strategy s_j of opponent j infinitely more likely than strategy s'j whenever he believes that opponent j, after completing his reasoning process, prefers s_j to s'j .
-If the beliefs of player i satisfies this condition, we say (following Blume et al., 1991b, Definition 4) that player i respects the preferences of opponent j.
+If the beliefs of player i satisfies this condition, we say (following Blume et al. 1991b, Definition 4) that player i respects the preferences of opponent j.

 To see what difference this approach makes, let us return to the example.
-It is clear that for firm 2, choice x is better than choice y, whereas we cannot say at this stage of the reasoning processs that z is better than y.
+It is clear that for firm 2, choice x is better than choice y, whereas we cannot say at this stage of the reasoning process that z is better than y.
 Proper rationalizability therefore only requires that firm 1 deems x infinitely more likely than y, but does not require that it deems z infinitely more likely than y.
-If firm 1 indeed holds such a belief, then it prefers Y to X, and hence firm 2 should deem Y infinitely more likely than X. But then, firm 2 will prefer x to y, and y to z.
+If firm 1 indeed holds such a belief, then firm 1 prefers Y to X as Y weakly dominates X on both $\{x\}$ and $\{x, z\}$, implying that firm 2 should deem Y infinitely more likely than X. But then, firm 2 will, in addition to prefering x to y, also prefer y to z as y weakly dominates z on both $\{Y\}$ and $\{Y, Z\}$.
 Hence, firm 1 should deem x infinitely more likely than y, and y infinitely more likely than z.
 As a consequence, firm 1 should choose production plan Z, and not Y as iterated admissibility requires.